Texas Highway Patrol: Salary and Promotions

 As of fiscal year 2010, troopers were being paid almost 20% less than officers in many municipal police departments, according to a state-conducted audit.
 Consequently, increased salaries for troopers were approved for 2014 by the 2013 Texas legislative session.

 Troopers are automatically upgraded to different trooper classes in four-year increments.
 Salary increases with each class, up to Trooper VI, at which point pay becomes and remains steady (barring promotion).
 Troopers are eligible for promotion to sergeant after four years of service.
 Promotion is based on availability and completion of a civil service exam, as well as experience and disciplinary history.
 After two years as a sergeant, troopers are eligible for promotion to lieutenant.

 In September 2015, troopers received yet another sizable raise - an academy trainee makes more now than a 3-year trooper did a year prior.

+In 2025, the Texas Legislature authorized an expanded enforcement program that includes a 50 hour work week.
+From October 1, 2025 to September 31, 2027, troopers who have 12 months of probation period will have a yearly salary of $65,851.00.
+Troopers with 4 years of service will have a yearly salary of $80,274.00, 8 years of service will have $85,989.00, 12 years will have $89,789.00, 16 years will have $93,937.00, and 20 years will have $98,085.00.